spoonapps/docs/doc/reference/spoonide/troubleshooting.md

 I have Excel 2007 and Excel 2010.
 I tried adding both my Microsoft Office 2007 and Microsoft Office 2010 applications to my desktop in the same directory and they will not work.
 Why is that?
 Microsoft Office 2007 and 2010 have some shared registry keys.
 Because of this, the applications are not able to be run in the same sandbox.
 This is the same as if you had both versions installed locally.
 In order to have both versions, you would need to different applications and ensure the sandbox path for each is unique.
 This applies to all Microsoft Office applications.
 Why are the icons missing when I browse to open a file in the virtual application?
 Some applications will place the icon references, or .ico files, in the c:\windows\installer folder.
 The snapshot process does not capture this folder as it contains many large files that are not required for the virtual application to run.
-If, when running your application, you attempt to open a file and you do not see the correct file type icon, you can manually add the needed reference files to the build in Spoon Virtual Application Studio.
+If, when running your application, you attempt to open a file and you do not see the correct file type icon, you can manually add the needed reference files to the build in Spoon IDE.
 Go to Filesystem, select the Windows folder in the System Drive tree and click the New Folder button, name the folder Installer.
 Next, select the Installer folder and click Add Files.
 In the window that pops up, navigate to the icon (*.ico) files in the c:\windows\installer folder and click Open.
 This will add the needed icon resource files without adding additional large files to the application configuration.
 I virtualized and added Outlook 2010 64 bit to my Desktop for use with GroupWise, and now Outlook 2010 will not start.
 There is a known issue in GroupWise where it will not work with 64 bit versions of Outlook 2010.
 The error also occurs when both applications are installed locally.
 Can I have a virtual mapped drive for my virtual application?